surniaulula/wpsso-organization-place/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 3.0.0-dev.4 (TBD)**
+**Version 3.0.0-dev.5 (2024/08/03)**

 * **New Features**
-	* If a Schema Place sub-type is also a Schema Organization sub-type:
+	* If a Schema Place sub-type is also a Schema Organization sub-type, add Organization options to the Place editing page.
-		* Add the place to organization selects.
-		* Add checkboxes in the place editing page for organization options.
 * **Improvements**
 	* None.
 * **Bugfixes**